cclib/cclib.github.io/_sources/data_notes.txt

 hessian
 -------

-The attribute ``hessian`` is an array of rank 1 that contains the elements of [http://en.wikipedia.org/wiki/Hessian_matrix hessian] or the force constant matrix.
+An array of rank 1 that contains the elements of [http://en.wikipedia.org/wiki/Hessian_matrix hessian] or the force constant matrix.
 Only the lower triangular part of the 3Nx3N matrix is stored (this may change in the future, maybe also only the force-constant , unwighted matrix will be parsed).

 * currently available only in ``Molpro``